 With a research-based understanding of Sushi Zushi's target audience, I created Morgan, Jason, and Denise.
 Morgan represented the sushi newbie who wants fast food for herself and her husband after a long day at work.
 Jason represents a mid-level sushi lover who needs fast, good food.
 Denise, our sushi black belt, who wants to find a local establishment that is worth her time.
 Ultimately, my end goal was to provide a realistic representation of users and establish scenarios that would help the development team.

-After conferring with the client and working through our research, I quickly moved from sketching to creating high-fidelity mockups to validate some user issues.
-The mockups were created in Adobe XD.
-As I was creating the mockups I had difficulties developing a streamlined menu because of the expansive offering at Sushi Zushi.
+After conferring with the client and working through our research, I quickly moved from sketching to creating high-fidelity mockups to validate user issues.

 Challenges and Results

 Having been criticized for a site that overwhelmed the viewer with menu choices, Sushi Zushi leadership craved something simpler without losing the visual beauty of their creations.
-Working closely with the development team at WebHead Tech, I designed and art directed an experience that ensured users could visually feast on food items while not getting lost in an endless list of selections.
-With 100+ items on the menu I was challenged to create different users flows and combinations that would engage with different user types.
+Working closely with the development team at WebHead Tech, I designed and directed an experience that ensured users could visually feast on food items while not getting lost in an endless list of selections or hitting outdated links.
+With 100+ items on the menu, I was challenged to create different user journeys that would engage with different types of sushi fans.